 - What is meant by reconciliation?

-- What are the specific beliefs about creation that people who are not religious hold?
+- What beliefs do people who are not religious hold?

-- Can we extend our understanding of Humanism as a way of life?
+- Can we extend our understanding of Humanism?

-- Which faiths have a belief in Heaven?
+- To know which faiths believe in Heaven?

 - Is a belief in Heaven important to us?